EdjeElectronics/Image-Augmentation-Examples-for-Machine-Learning/README.md

 ### Augmentation with Keypoints or Bounding Boxes for Object Detection Models
-The augment_with_KPs.py script will go through a folder of images (where each image has a corresponding annotation data file) and create a specified number of augmented images from each original image.
+The augment_with_KPs.py script will go through a folder of images and create a specified number of augmented images from each original image.
+Each image must have a corresponding annotation data file in [VOC format](https://gist.github.com/Prasad9/30900b0ef1375cc7385f4d85135fdb44).
 A new annotation file will also be created for each augmented image.

 There are several input arguments:

 * `--imgdir` specifies the name of the folder with the images to augment